winglang/wing/docs/docs/03-language-guide/90-reference.md

 Interfaces represent a contract that a class must fulfill.
 Interfaces are defined with the `interface` keyword.
-Currently, preflight interfaces are allowed, while inflight interfaces are not supported yet (see [`inflight interface`: cannot reference interfaces instances from an inflight context](https://github.com/winglang/wing/issues/1961)).
+Currently, preflight interfaces are allowed, while inflight interfaces are not supported yet (see https://github.com/winglang/wing/issues/1961).
 `impl` keyword is used to implement an interface or multiple interfaces that are separated with commas.